 15. Sharp Objects

-the next one is sharp objects by Gillian Flynn.
-This is a less horrifying but still chilling book about a journalist who travels to her hometown to help investigate the murders of two preteen girls that took place in her hometown and she goes to stay with her estranged mother half-sister and stepfather and they're weird the story starts after Camille.
+the next one is Sharp Objects by Gillian Flynn.
+This is a less horrifying but still chilling book about a journalist who travels to her hometown to help investigate the murders of two preteen girls that took place in her hometown she goes to stay with her estranged mother half-sister and stepfather and they're weird the story starts after Camille.

 This one kept me guessing I really enjoyed that the main character was very self-deprecating in both her actions and her dialogue Gillian Flynn writes very messed of characters and very fun and entertaining ways to read as weird as that might sound I love the way that they are so relatable in their voices and they also just have these deep and twisted past and insides and thought processes going on and who it's just a ride to read about.

 hey someone's pretty chilling and has a lot of graphic scenes in it unraveling the puzzle was really fun with this one and I really enjoyed it I hadn't recommended the audiobook this one has a very murder mystery feel to it trying to figure out whodunit and I love that but it also did the psychological aspect very well as well.

 16. The Perfect Child

 the next book is The Perfect Child by Lucinda Berry.
 This is a story about a young toddler who was found in a parking lot covered in blood and screaming they don't know where she came from who her mother is and what happened her wildest girl is in the hospital.